Facilities Manager Job Description Example

 What Does a Facilities Manager Do?

-Facilities managers generally oversee the maintenance, repair and smooth running of an organization’s systems, equipment and general operations.
+Facilities managers generally oversee the maintenance, repair, and smooth running of an organization’s systems, equipment and general operations.

-Their job description involves coordinating various company business operations, ranging from employee management, building equipment maintenance, and negotiations with contractors.
+The facilities manager job description involves coordinating various company business operations, ranging from employee management, building equipment maintenance, and negotiations with contractors.

 Facilities managers also ensure that building premises are cleaned and well kept all the time.